zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

 ### Jobs:

+1. Jobs are operations such as loading data, building dimensions, exporting cubes, running MaxL scripts, running calculations, and clearing data.
+Jobs are asynchronous, meaning they are run in the background as a unique thread.
+Each job has a unique id.

-1. The Jobs tab displays all the information about the jobs that have been executed in the Essbase web user interface.
+   The Jobs tab displays all the information about the jobs that have been executed in the Essbase web user interface.

+   Job details include information such as script names, data file names, user names, number of records processed and rejected, and completion status.
+You can also setup and run new jobs from this window, as well as re-run previously executed job.

    You can create and run new jobs using this tab by clicking on "New Job", as shown below.
     ![](./images/image14_64.png "")